Syncano/website/pages/blog/2014-12-09-flask-micro-framework-introduction/index.md

 title: Introduction to Flask as a Micro-framework
 date: 2014-12-09 11:21:29
 author: eric
-categories: ['Flask', 'How Tos', 'Python', 'Tutorial']
+categories: ['Flask', 'How Tos', 'Python', 'Tutorials']
 image: intro-to-flask-pt-1.jpg
 summary: "For those of you who are not familar with it, Flask is a web development framework written in Python.
 To understand how to use Flask, let’s first consider the definition of a framework."
 ---